 Experience and Education:

 High School and at least 2-years’ experience working with children adolescents; have an associate’s degree and 1-year experience working with children or adolescents; or a baccalaureate degree in a human services related concentration.
-These minimum requirements of education and education are in adherence of DSS’ 22 VAC 40-151-320 and DBHDS’ 12VAC35-46-380.
+These minimum requirements of education and experience are in adherence of DSS’ 22 VAC 40-151-320 and DBHDS’ 12VAC35-46-380.

 In addition, the candidate must possess a valid Virginia Driver’s License with driving record in good standing, must be able to successfully clear background checks associated with job, must successfully complete in-house training for behavior intervention, CPR, First Aid, Human Rights and maintain certification.